On the Multiplicity One Conjecture for Mean Curvature Flows of surfaces: Introduction

 \begin{Corollary} Given any smoothly embedded surface $\Sigma \subset \IR^3$ that is diffeomorphic to a 2-sphere, its level set flow is almost regular and non-fattening.
 Its tangent flows are planes, cylinders or spheres and we have uniqueness within the class of almost regular flows. \end{Corollary}

-\begin{Corollary} Given any smoothly embedded, compact surface $\Sigma \subset \IR^3$, there is a sequence of surfaces $\Sigma_i \xrightarrow{C^\infty} \Sigma$ such that for each $i$ there the level set flow starting from $\Sigma_i$ is almost regular and non-fattening.
-All its tangent flows are planes, cylinders or spheres and we have uniqueness within the class of almost regular flows. \end{Corollary}
+\begin{Corollary} Given any smoothly embedded, compact surface $\Sigma \subset \IR^3$, there is a sequence of surfaces $\Sigma_i \xrightarrow{C^\infty} \Sigma$ such that for each $i$: \begin{itemize} \item The level set flow $\MM^i$ starting from $\Sigma_i$ is almost regular and non-fattening. \item All tangent flows of $\MM^i$ are planes, cylinders or spheres. \item $\MM^i$ is the unique almost regular flow starting from $\Sigma_i$. \end{itemize} In particular, the set of surfaces whose level set flow is nonfattening and has only mean convex singularities is open and dense in the smooth topology. \end{Corollary}

 Note that in both corollaries, the flows are unique, so they agree with the unit-regular, cyclic Brakke flows defined in the references given above.
+We remark that by \cite{daniels_holgate} the flows in Corollaries~\ref{Cor_S2} and \ref{Cor_generic} may be approximated by mean curvature flows with surgery.

 The proof of Theorem~\ref{Thm_main} relies on the following key estimate, which provides an integral lower bound on the local scale function.

 \begin{Theorem} Let $\MM$ be an almost regular mean curvature flow in $\IR^3$ over the time-interval $[0,T)$, $T<\infty$, starting from a compact, smooth surface $\MM_0$.
 Then there is a constant $C(\MM_0, \lb T, \lb \genus(\MM)) \lb < \infty$, which depends continuously on $\MM_0$ in the $C^2$-sense and continuously on $T$, such that for all $x_0 \in \IR^3$, $t_0 \in [0,T]$ and $0\leq t < t_0$ we have